droanr/android-todo/README.md

 - Did you include support for editing todo items as described above?
 Yes
 - Does your app persist todo items and retrieve them properly on app restart?
 Yes
 - Did you successfully push your code to github?
 Can you see the code on github?
 Yes
 - Did you add a README.md to the repo on github which includes a GIF walkthrough of the app's functionality?
-Not yet
+Yes
 - Did you create an issue on the repo and include /cc @codepathreview @codepath in the issue body?
-Not Yet
+Yes

 Suggested Enhancements:
 - (Suggested) Persist the todo items into SQLite instead of a text file - Done
 - (Suggested) Improve style of the todo items in the list using a custom adapter - Done
-- (Suggested) Add support for completion due dates for todo items (and display within listview item)
+- (Suggested) Add support for completion due dates for todo items (and display within listview item) - Not Done
-- (Suggested) Use a DialogFragment instead of new Activity for editing items Add support for selecting the priority of each todo item (and display in listview item) Tweak the style improving the UI / UX, play with colors, images or backgrounds
+- (Suggested) Use a DialogFragment instead of new Activity for editing items - Not Done
+- Add support for selecting the priority of each todo item (and display in listview item) - Done
+- Tweak the style improving the UI / UX, play with colors, images or backgrounds - Partial